Sure Dividend

 Source: Investor Presentation

-Energy storage is expected to spike in the coming years as more consumers purchase electric vehicles.
-Electric vehicles are projected to account for 22.0% of all new car sales by 2025, up from just 4.6% in 2020.
-Battery size is also expected to grow.
+Demand for energy storage tends to fluctuate, but the future looks promising for electric vehicles as more consumers consider making that purchase.
+By 2035, electric vehicles are projected to account for 26% of all cars on the road in the U.S. Battery size is also expected to grow.

 With this growth will come a significant increase in demand for lithium.

-We believe that the company can grow earnings-per-share at a rate of 7.5% annually for the next five years due to its leadership positions in the areas of lithium and bromine.
+Due to its leadership positions in lithium and bromine, we believe the company can grow earnings per share at a rate of 7.5% annually for the next five years.

 Competitive Advantages & Recession Performance